Hidden transition in multiplex networks: Introduction

 Here we show that the weakly percolating cluster also exhibits a novel discontinuous transition that is not observed in other multilayer network problems.
-A weakly percolation cluster, by definition, contains no nodes with degree zero, $P(0)=0$ in all layers.
-Starting from a stable giant weakly percolation component, a small amount of random damage reveals the hidden discontinuous transition, see Fig.~\ref{fig_S_vs_P1}.
+A weakly percolating cluster, by definition, contains no nodes with degree zero, $P(0)=0$ in all layers.
+Starting from a stable giant weakly percolating component, a small amount of random damage reveals the hidden discontinuous transition, see Fig.~\ref{fig_S_vs_P1}.
 Interestingly, the critical point is defined by the fraction of nodes of degree $1$, which we use as the control parameter.
 Above the transition threshold the giant component collapses completely under perturbation, while above the transition it remains intact.
 The transition is discontinuous without any precursor, unlike the hybrid transition which usually appears in such systems.
+Discontinuous transitions without any critical exponent have been observed in some models of dynamic processes or with spatially limited connections in multilayer networks \cite{zhang2018cascading,danziger2014percolation,danziger2015interdependent}.

 We characterise this hidden transition, and give conditions for its appearance.
 We further examine the dynamics of the collapse, showing that it is associated with long lived relaxation both above and below the transition, and which diverge approaching the critical point.
 The form of the divergence depends in a complex way on either the distance from the critical point or the size of the perturbation, depending on the relation between them.
 This behavior is quite different from that observed in the usual hybrid transition.